• Free shipping on all orders

 16. Parasites

 Feline gastrointestinal parasites usually take the form of worms such as roundworms, hookworms, or tapeworms.
-They can be transmitted by insect bites like mosquitoes or flea bites, by eating infected meat products, or coming into contact with infected fecal matter.
+They can be transmitted by insect bites like mosquitoes or flea bites, by eating infected meat products or by coming into contact with infected fecal matter.
 Affected cats may vomit, have diarrhea, appear bloated, or you may spot worms in their feces.
 Vets usually prescribe medication to treat the condition.

 devon rex tabby cat is laying on a soft blanket